If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Stained tables and battered chairs spread beneath a dirt-smudged, cobweb-strewn ceiling.
-A lopsided, stuffed boar’s head hung above the fire.
-Harry studied the dust and spiders clustered above their heads, then balanced a coaster over the top of his drink.
+Stained tables and battered chairs spread beneath a dirt-smudged, cobweb-strewn ceiling and a lopsided, stuffed boar’s head hung above the fire.
+Harry studied the dust and spiders clustered above their heads, balancing a coaster over the top of his drink.

 Harry sipped his butterbeer and replaced the coaster.
 ‘Why are we here again?’